Yale & Towne Manufacturing Co., Stamford,

 Connecticut - 2 movements, Y-261

 Model Y-261, c.
 1915.
-Used in Ely Norris Cannonball safes (so named
+Used in Ely Norris Cannonball safes

-because of their overall ball-like shape).
-Seth Thomas pie shaped Type Y movements.
-These
+(so named because of their overall ball-like shape).
+Seth Thomas pie shaped

-movements were unique to this style of time lock which, in turn, was unique to this style
+Type Y movements.
+These movements were unique to this style of time lock

-of safe making this style of time lock quite collectible.
-This example was made
+lock quite collectible.
+The two movement example was made

 concurrently with Yale's more popular Y-361 which contained three movements (see photos).